geozwaan/Erosion/README.md

 See also the detailed.log file in folder /ASPECT_log

-In order to install ASPECT together with FastScape:
+In order to install ASPECT with FastScape (FastScape files being provided in folder /ASPECT_source):

 - Create a build directory for fastscape and compile it with an added flag for creating a shared library. cmake -DBUILD_FASTSCAPELIB_SHARED=ON /path/to/fastscapemake